Menopause and Loss of Libido

 irritable, and sometimes depressed - mental conditions that

-require a peaceful time.
 Estrogen is the primary sex hormone in a woman.
 As discussed

 earlier, a loss of estrogen leads to a loss of sexual desire.